Office hours: Monday-Friday 8:00 a.m.-5:00 p.m., CST.

 In response to COVID-19, Get2College staff members will be working remotely and are fully open for business.
 We are available for virtual and telephone appointments to help Mississippi students and families.
 If you are a senior in high school, this is an important time with many deadlines approaching, including the March 31 HELP Grant deadline, requiring completion of the State Aid Application and the FAFSA.
 You may contact any of our offices or book online to schedule a virtual or telephone appointment.
 In addition, chat is available on-line during business hours or you can text Get2College.

 During this time, we are committed to providing students, families, counselors, and educators with up-to-date information and resources available.
-This information is divided by Announcements (ACT/SAT/AP Testing Info, office closures, financial aid information), Resources (schools serving meals, Internet access assistance, etc), and Event Cancellations (ACT Workshops, Professional Development Trainings).
-Please check back frequently for new information.
+This information is divided by Announcements (ACT/SAT/AP Testing Info, office closures, financial aid information) and Resources (schools serving meals, Internet access assistance, etc).

 Important Information Regarding Funds Through the CARES ACT